aosmith16/dallas-OR-ukes/content/additional.md

 <img src=/img/uke.case.png/ style="max-width:25%;min-width:40px;float:right;" />

-Here are links to ukulele tabs we've used in the past or might add to the playlist in the future.
+This page is to keep track of songs that were previously on the playlist or might be added in the future.
+If you have a tab you want to add to the list so others have access to it, [email a PDF or Word document to Dan](mailto:skylarkguy@hotmail.com).

+These are listed alphabetically, not by order of importance or time since the song was on the playlist.  :smiley:

+## Tabs

 [Landslide](/tabs/landslide.pdf)